2-Day UCAT Workshop

 - Inside knowledge of the UCAT

-Dr Ray (@dr.rayboyapati) is a gastroenterologist, hepatologist & endoscopist at Monash Health and is a Senior Lecturer at Monash University.
-He was school captain of Melbourne High School, achieved 100th percentile in the UMAT (now UCAT) as well as a 99.90 ATAR.
+Dr Ray (@dr.rayb) is a Gastroenterologist, Hepatologist & Endoscopist at Monash Health and is a Senior Lecturer at Monash University.
+He was school captain of Melbourne High School, achieved 100th percentile in the UMAT (now UCAT) as well as a 99.9 academic rank.
 He held the Monash Scholarship for Outstanding Achievement and graduated with First Class Honours in Medicine.

 He is a highly sought-after speaker, and has successfully taught psychometric testing methods to thousands of (now) medical students and doctors.
 Ray is a UCAT expert having spent many years in the UK while completing his doctorate at Edinburgh University.
 With Ray, you've got exclusive access to the perfect UCAT workshop mentor.Read More